kholia/DDX/README.md

     All this said, our BPF filters are within `~0.3dB` (S21 LOGMAG value) of the QRP Labs' BPF filters, and are much quicker to build and test (assuming you can solder 0805 SMD components).

+    August-2024 update: We are now designing external TX-BPFs which will be super easy to build, test, and use - stay tuned!

 ## Known failure modes